yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 {% endhighlight %}

-The way to access the meta arguments on the server side is to configure a [server side execution aspect|#serverExecutionApect] by implementing the `ServiceExecutionAspect` and wiring it on the server side as shown [above|#serverExecutionApect].
+The way to access the meta arguments on the server side is to configure a depanlinkserver side execution aspecttengahlink#serverExecutionApectbelakanglink by implementing the `ServiceExecutionAspect` and wiring it on the server side as shown depanlinkabovetengahlink#serverExecutionApectbelakanglink.
 To access the meta arguments, you should call `SpaceRemotingInvocation.MetaArguments` on the `invocation` argument provided to the server side aspect.

 # Broadcast Remoting